CodeYourFuture/Portfolio/README.md

 ## ShowCase

-Passenger-Account, Blackjack-game, Mobile-configure and Basic-calculator are my own project that I have created during my spare time.
-However there are some projects from CYF as well.
-In CFY platform I have learned a whole bunch of foundational principles for front end.
-I have learned not only code but also how to deploy, how to interact with Github and may more.
-In addition to that I learned how to make websites responsive.
+I have created several projects during my spare time, including Passenger-Account, Blackjack-game, Mobile-configure, and Basic-calculator.
+Additionally, I have also worked on some projects offered by CYF.
+Through the CYF platform, I have learned a variety of foundational principles for front end development, including not only coding but also deploying and interacting with Github.
+Furthermore, I have gained valuable experience in creating responsive websites.

 ## Link to my Projects